Roberto Bolaño bibliography

-The following bibliography of Roberto Bolaño provides a chronological list of the published works of Chilean writer Roberto Bolaño (1953–2003).
+The following bibliography provides a chronological list of the published works of Chilean writer Roberto Bolaño (1953–2003).
 It includes his fiction (novels, short stories, poems) and non-fiction (essays, speeches, interviews), both published during his lifetime and posthumously.

 Books

 Note: Titles appearing in brackets have not yet been translated into English and are only literal indications of the original Spanish titles.